-Board Composition and Election of Directors
+Board Composition and Election of Directors After This Offering

-Our board of directors is currently composed of seven members, see "Management-Directors and senior management."
+Our board of directors is composed of six members.
 Each director is elected for a one year term.
-Our articles of association require our directors to retire once they have reached 75 years of age, subject to a special exception being granted by the general meeting of shareholders for up to two additional terms of office.
-The current members of our board of directors were appointed at a shareholders' meeting held on April 22, 2015 to serve until their successors are duly elected and gualified.
+Upon the closing of this offering and the filing and effectiveness of our amended and restated articles of association, our articles of association will require our directors to retire once they have reached 75 years of age, subject to a special exception being granted by the general meeting of shareholders for up to two additional terms of office.
+The current members of our board of directors were appointed at a shareholders' meeting held on April 22, 2014 to serve until their successors are duly elected and qualified.

-We are a foreign private issuer.
+We will be a foreign private issuer.
 As a result, in accordance with the Nasdaq stock exchange listing requirements, we will rely on home country governance requirements and certain exemptions thereunder rather than relying on the stock exchange corporate governance requirements.
-For an overview of our corporate governance principles, see "Corporate governance."
+For an overview of our corporate governance principles, see "Description of Share Capital and Articles of Association."